peterczarlarsen-ha/hwam/README.md

 # hwam
-hwam brændeovn i homeassistant
+hwam stove in homeassistant

-Fundet i "Dansk Home Assistant gruppe" på facebook.
+Fund it in "Dansk Home Assistant gruppe" on facebook.

-små tilretninger tilføjet
+A few added things, now using the hwam_stove plugin, kept for reference